One Week Italy Itinerary

 Day 1: Arrive in Venice

-Take a private water taxi (expensive option) or public water bus (cheap option) into Venice.
+Take a private water taxi (an expensive option but totally worth the unique experience) or public water bus (a cheap option) into Venice.

 Venice is an incredible city (the prettiest in Italy) built around more than 100 small islands connected by over 400 canals and bridges.
 There are no cars or roads, and the only way to get around is on foot or by boat!